‘A story of incredibly bad timing’: Canadian last to die before armistice

 “My mom just worshipped him and she named her son George after Uncle George.”

-Price, a native of Falmouth, now Port Williams, N.S., was working as a labourer in Moose Jaw, Sask., when he was conscripted on Oct.
+Price, a native of Falmouth, N.S., was working as a labourer in Moose Jaw, Sask., when he was conscripted on Oct.
 15, 1917.

 He fought in the Battle of Amiens, the Battle of Cambrai and the Pursuit to Mons, and was gassed in the Canal-du-Nord area on Sept.
 8, 1918.

-Note: Note to readers: This is a corrected story.
-An earlier version wrongly stated that George Price’s hometown of Falmouth, N.S., is now part of Port Williams.